Pan de Muerto

 - Turn the mixer to medium speed and continue mixing while very gradually adding the sugar.
 (About 6 additions, a minute or so apart.)

-- Continue mixing in medium speed until the gluten reaches full development (a very thin, very translucent windowpane can be coaxed from a handful of the dough).
+- Continue mixing in medium speed until the gluten reaches full development (a very thin, very translucent development can be coaxed from a handful of the dough).
 This may take about another 10 minutes, but will depend on your mixer.

 - Transfer the dough to a lightly oiled container.
 Cover and ferment at room temperature until it reaches 1.5 times its original bulk.
 For me this took 2.5 hours.